shimaore/black-metal/index.coffee.md

        class Call
         constructor: ({@destination,@id,tags = []}) ->
           debug 'new Call', @destination, @id, tags
+          unless @destination? or @id?
+            throw new Error 'new Call: either destination or id is required'
           @tags = new Set tags
           @init_priority()
           @init_skills()